 The Trusted Authority®

-Change is never easy at the best of times.
-Early in my career I took over the lead position on a business turnaround of an engineering company which was being financed by a venture capital fund.
+Change is never easy at the best of times even as The Trusted Authority.
+Early in my career, I took over the lead position on a business turnaround of an engineering company which was being financed by a venture capital fund.
 I was appointed by the venture capital company to turn the business around.
 The previous leader had been in the position for 19 years.
 While he did a lot of things well, the company had reached a plateau and was losing money and lost its momentum.
 I knew that in order to get things back on track, I’d need to approach my position with some fresh and innovative ideas.

 I began making changes my first day on the job by cutting costs, including some employees who were made redundant and needless to say, not everyone was on board.
 After 3 months of struggling and then finally to stop the bleeding of money from the company, a part times employee named Robert finally approached me.
 He pulled me aside and said, “You came in like you owned the place and changed everything without even asking us.”
 He was upset, and rightly so.

-As the Turnaround Practitioner, it was my job to figure out how to make Robert and all of the other employees more comfortable.
+As the Turnaround Practitioner in those days and as The Trusted Authority, it was my job to figure out how to make Robert and all of the other employees more comfortable.
 I needed to focus on winning their trust and proving myself to be a capable interim leader.
 I called a meeting of the entire workforce and promised to answer any question asked.
 While things started out tense and uncomfortable at times, the meeting really turned the work environment around.

-That day I learned that no matter what your job title is or what your title is, people won’t follow your lead if they don’t think they can trust you.
+That day I learned that no matter what your job title is or what your title or authority is, people won’t follow your lead if they don’t think they can trust you.
 Resistance is a product of fear and nerves.
+During my working lifetime, I have purchased failing and underperforming companies with my own money, some I managed to turnaround successfully and some not so successful and these are some of the lessons learned, before becoming The Trusted Authority.
 I also learned that a good leader helps their team adapt to change.
-Here are 10 simple actions I have identified you can take to becoming The Trusted Authority so your team will follow you when you ask them to do anything within reason:
+Here are 10 simple actions I have identified you can take to becoming The Trusted Authority so your team will follow you when you ask them to do anything within reason as The Trusted Authority:

 1.)
 Building trust and showing you care - It’s tempting to jump right into a new project, implement a host of changes and tell everyone to get with the program.
 Unfortunately, that’s not realistic.
-Start slow and take the time to really get to know your team.
+Start slow and take the time to really get to know your team only if you have the luxury (not in a business turnaround situation).
 Ask them about their families, their backgrounds and concerns they may have.
 Take the time to connect with your team and you’ll know how to help them move forward.

 2.)
 Identify the movers and shakers - Every group has a leader, even if that person doesn’t have an official title.
 Figuring out the group dynamics and identifying who’s an influencer and who’s a follower can help you identify where to expend your energy.
 Find out what the pecking order is of the group and focus on getting to know the top influencer fast.
 Once you win them over, the resistance will fall.